knyete/Micropython-scheduler/README.md

 ### Communication

-In nontrivial applications threads need to communicate.
-Conventional Python techniques can be emplyed.
+In non-trivial applications threads need to communicate.
+Conventional Python techniques can be employed.
 These include the use of global variables or declaring threads as object methods which can then share instance variables.
 Or a mutable object may be passed as a thread argument.
 Unlike in pre-emptive systems there is no magic to it.